robinhood/faust/docs/userguide/tasks.rst

 Web Views
 =========

-The Faust worker also exposes a webserver on every instance, and this server will by default be running on port 6066, so after starting a worker instance on your local machine:
+The Faust worker also exposes a web server on every instance, and this server will by default be running on port 6066, so after starting a worker instance on your local machine: